Part 7 : Following along MIT intro to deep learning

 Evidential learning for regression

-To clearly understand evidential learning we need to keep in mind one thing that is the μ\mu and σ2\sigma^2 we are generating here are distributions that are representing some other distributions that we have over our data.
+To clearly understand evidential learning we need to keep in mind one thing that is the and we are generating here are distributions that are representing some other distributions that we have over our data.

 So how we can utilise this is by taking out the old technique and then placing a prior over the values for estimation.
 By placing these priors we are able to get values for our distribution parameters and as we can see from the picture on the right sampling from each of these data points actually gets us an underlying probability likelihood function.